RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 ###### start-subtype-item

-### General rules for Chicago notes - Footnotes and endnotes
+### General rules for Chicago notes - footnotes and endnotes

 ###### start-subtype-content